Policies & Resources

 The cultural & intellectual heart of our community...

-The college is on the I-5 corridor in a beautifully green area of forests and farmland.
+The college is located in southwest Washington on the I-5 corridor midway between Seattle and Portland, in a beautifully green area of forests and farmland.
 Wide fertile valleys are bordered by picturesque Mt.
 Rainier and the Cascade Range on the east, and the Willapa Hills on the west.
 Puget Sound and Hood Canal to the north and the Columbia River and the famous Columbia River Gorge and Mount St. Helens to the south are within a short commute from the college.
 The populace enjoys the mild climate of the Pacific Northwest with low mean temperatures of 38 in January and a high mean of 78 in July.